-Name: Role: Responsible for: Abigail Sprigg / Tom Hind (Maternity Cover for Abigail Sprigg September 2023 - July 2024) Deputy Head Teacher Ensuring the teaching and learning standards are being upheld in relation to RSE as well as support provided where appropriate.
+Name: Role: Responsible for: Alexandra Chamberlain Deputy Head Teacher Ensuring the teaching and learning standards are being upheld in relation to RSE as well as support provided where appropriate.
 Ensure that all resources relating to RSE are up to date.

-Jay Rawlings SENCo and Assistant Head Teacher Ensuring the teaching and learning standards are being upheld in relation to RSE as well as support provided where appropriate.
-Stacey Quinn Class Teacher Planning, delivery and assessment of PSHEE / RSE.
-Georgie Johnson Class Teacher Planning, delivery and assessment of PSHEE / RSE.
-Bally Bratch-Msyk Class Teacher Planning, delivery and assessment of PSHEE / RSE.
-Opal Jinks Class Teacher Planning, delivery and assessment of PSHEE / RSE.
-Sharah Isner Class Teacher Planning, delivery and assessment of PSHEE / RSE.
-Pam Jackson Class Teacher Planning, delivery and assessment of PSHEE / RSE.
-Pav Gill HLTA Delivery of PSHEE / RSE where appropriate Clinical Team ТВС Clinical support and advice on coverage and approaches where needed.
+Dan Dourass SENCo Ensuring the teaching and learning standards are being upheld in relation to RSE as well as support provided where appropriate.
+Susannah Beaumont Class Teacher Planning, delivery and assessment of RSE lessons.
+Joseph Mantle Class Teacher Planning, delivery and assessment of RSE lessons.
+David Wilkes Class Teacher Planning, delivery and assessment of RSE lessons.
+Katie Wyatt Class Teacher Planning, delivery and assessment of RSE lessons.
+Alex Hales Clinical Team Clinical support and advice on coverage and approaches where appropriate.